 Worthy Bonds may be an attractive investment option for everyday people.

 For those with higher risk tolerance, Worthy bonds could act as an emergency fund.
 For those just seeking to build a diversified investment portfolio, Worthy Bonds could be an avenue for them to invest in high yield bonds.

 I like the overall mission of the company, which is to allow everyone to build sustainable wealth over time.

 However, they are a new platform, and with every new investing platform, you should proceed with caution.
 Perhaps, only allocating a small portion of your portfolio if you think that fits your investment strategy and are interested in giving Worthy Bonds a try.

-This post originally appeared on Your Money Geek and is being republished with permission.
+This post originally appeared on Wealth of Geeks and is being republished with permission.